em-cl/IoT-Project/README.md

     - Build the dependecy injection containers and the program.cs please look at
       - [WebAPI Program.cs](https://github.com/em-cl/IoT-Project/blob/main/WebAPI/Program.cs), [Application DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Application/DependencyInjection.cs), [Presentation DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Presentation/DependencyInjection.cs), [Presistence DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Presistence/DependencyInjection.cs), [Infrastructure DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Infrastructure/DependencyInjection.cs) if you are uncertain of what to do.
     - Set the Ip address and port in launchSettings.Json in the WebApi project use ipconfig to se IPv4 Address. . . . . . . . . . . : 192.xxx.x.xx dont't use 5G wifi it will not work with Pico WH
-    - if you dont have a  static ip adress you can run ncpa.cpl if you whant to and add one.
+    - if you dont have a  static ip adress you can run ncpa.cpl on Windows if you whant to and add one.

 >The ip and port needs to match the requests from the pico to the WebApi